kismetwireless/cases/hak5-pineapple-mk7/mk7-tactical-v3/README.md

 For strength, the prints should be done with extra perimeters; 4 to 8 perimeters in the slicer should yield a very strong print.

-The V2 case is designed to be printable without supports.
+The V3 case is designed to be printable without supports.

-## Tactical + Kismet Acrylics

-Have an acrylic Kismet MK7 case?
-Want to get in on the tacti-cool mounting?
-Grab the [./mk7-kismetcase-tactical-bottom.stl](Kismet mod bottom STL); it replaces the existing blank acrylic bottom piece and uses the same screws.